Mal Chand

-Mal Chand is an Indian politician and member of the Bhartiya Janata Party.
-Malchand was previously a member of the Uttarakhand Legislative Assembly from the Purola constituency in Uttarkashi district.
+Mal Chand is an Indian politician and a member of the Bhartiya Janata Party.
+Malchand was previously a member of the Uttarakhand Legislative Assembly from the Purola constituency in Uttarkashi district as a member of the Indian National Congress.
+In 17 March 2024, Mal Chand along with Miss Grand International India Anukriti Gusain and former Gangotri MLA Vijay Sajwan changed parties.